 How can I be sure that the anesthesia care I receive in my plastic surgeon’s surgical facility is adequate?

 Anesthesia care in an accredited or licensed facility has reached a level of sophistication that is absolutely comparable to the care received in the hospital.
 For maximum safety, ASPS recommends that:

 - Any planned anesthesia should be administered by an anesthesiologist.
-I perform my procedures with a board-certified anesthesiologist on all but the most minor procedures at the surgery center.
+Dr. Ronan performs his procedures with a board-certified anesthesiologist on all but the most minor procedures at the surgery center.